 AFL (Foxtel and Kayo)

-The AFL returns as Richmond Tigers look to make it back to back Grand Final wins.
-But there is sure to be a wealth of competition from the likes of Greater Western Sydney, Collingwood and West Coast Eagles all looking like they have potential with title worthy sides.
-You can see exactly how it all unfolds when the season gets underway again from June 11, with Kayo Sports 14 Day free trial.
+The AFL returns as Richmond Tigers look to make it four Grand Final wins in five seasons.
+But there is sure to be a wealth of competition from the likes of Geelong, Port Adelaide and West Coast Eagles all looking like they have potential with title worthy sides.
+You can see exactly how it all unfolds when the season gets underway again with Kayo Sports 14 Day free trial.

 V8 Supercars (Foxtel and Kayo)

-The pinnacle of domestic Australian motor racing is the V8 Supercars series, with the twenty-fourth edition promising to be one of the best yet.
-All our favourite drivers, teams and manufacturers are set to return and battle it out over 12 turbo charged rounds.
+The pinnacle of domestic Australian motor racing is the V8 Supercars series, with the twenty-fifth edition promising to be one of the best yet.
+All our favourite drivers, teams and manufacturers are set to return and battle it out from February to December.
 V8 Supercar races are now available to stream on demand with Foxtel Now, or with Kayo Sports, which currently has a free 14 day trial.